livingdocsIO/documentation/reference-docs/server-configuration/custom-index.md

         isPublished: true,
         myCustomField: 'hello world'
       },

+      // When disabled, the index will be ignored for all operations
+      enabled: true, // default: true

+      // Overwrite the alias pointing to your elastic index
+      // The default alias is the 'handle' (in this example - 'my-custom-publication')
+      alias: 'an-alias'

       // enable/disable the Livingdocs publication index (used in the public API for search requests)
       // see: [Publication Index](../server-configuration/publication-index.md)